What is a glacier?

 In the North Island, only Mt Ruapehu has glaciers.

-Tasman Glacier, in Aoraki/Mt Cook National Park, is New Zealand’s largest and longest glacier: 600 metres thick and 29 kilometres long.
+Tasman Glacier, in Aoraki/Mount Cook National Park, is New Zealand’s largest and longest glacier: 600 metres thick and 29 kilometres long.
 It receives up to 20 metres of snow each year.

 The Franz Josef and Fox glaciers are in Westland Tai Poutini National Park.
-They are unusual because they reach the rainforest on the West Coast.
-At Franz Josef, cascades of white ice are framed by green trees and ferns.
+They are unusual because they reach relatively low altitudes on the West Coast.

 Visitors to the glaciers enjoy heli-skiing, scenic flights, guided walks and mountaineering.